2017 GRANT AWARDS

 Catholic Charities North, in Lynn, provides an employment-training program for women struggling to meet the needs of their children and households.
 By developing relationships with area employers, and offering specific training in the skills required for today’s jobs, the program is creating career pathways for women.

-Citizens Inn (Formally Citizens for Adequate Housing)
+Citizens Inn (Formerly Citizens for Adequate Housing)

 Directed toward the homeless women in Citizens Inn shelters, this Program offers individualized coaching on attaining and sustaining employment as well as other life-changing supports to help families move on to permanent housing.